Are Lottery Winnings Taxable in Australia?

 Final Summary

-For over 99.9% of players in Australia, the news is good: your lottery prize is yours to keep, in full.
-Just remember to be smart about what you do with it afterwards, as the income it generates will be part of your regular financial life.
+For players in Australia, the news is good: your prize is yours to keep, in full.
+Just remember to be smart about what you do with it afterwards, as any income it generates will be part of your regular financial life.